Configure security settings

 You can configure an access notice for organization members or all users who access your organization, or both.
 If you set an access notice for organization members, the notice is displayed after members sign in.
 If you set an access notice for all users, the notice is displayed when any user accesses your site.
 If you set both access notices, organization members see both notices.

-To configure an access notice for organization members or all users, click Set access notice in the appropriate section, turn on the toggle button to display the access notice, and provide a notice title and text.
+To configure an access notice for organization members or all users, click Set access notice for organization members or Set access notice for all users, turn on the toggle button to display the access notice, and provide a notice title and text.
 Choose the Accept and Decline option if you want users to accept the access notice before proceeding to the site, or select OK only if you want users to only click OK to proceed.
 Click Save when finished.

 Note: